MicrosoftDocs/BingAds-docs/Advertising/bingads-13/guides/authentication-oauth-mfa.md

 An access token represents permissions by a user to act on their behalf with limited permissions based on scopes.
 When you request consent to manage their accounts you set the scope parameter to either **ads.manage** and **msads.manage**.
 You are really asking for a user access token that has permissions for whatever is defined by the scope.

 > [!IMPORTANT]
-> Upon enforcement of multi-factor authentication, an access token will only be accepted if it was received or refreshed via the **msads.manage** scope.
+> Upon enforcement of multi-factor authentication, an access token will only be accepted if it was provisioned or refreshed via the **msads.manage** scope.
 You can continue refreshing the tokens via **ads.manage**, but the Bing Ads API will not accept them.

 To confirm that an access token will be accepted upon enforcement of multi-factor authentication, you can check the response scope.
-If the scope includes **msads.manage** then it will be accepted, unless it has expired per usual authorization code grant flow e.g., after 60 minutes.
+If the scope includes **msads.manage** then it will be accepted.

-Let’s say for example, that at this point a user has granted consent for your application via both **ads.manage** and **msads.manage** scopes.
+Let’s say for example, that currently a user consents for your application to manage their accounts via both **ads.manage** and **msads.manage** scopes.
 They may have granted consent via **ads.manage** last month and then granted consent via **msads.manage** this month.

-If you refresh the token with **ads.manage** the response will include the **ads.manage** scope.
+If you refresh the token with **ads.manage** the token refresh response will include the **ads.manage** scope.
 Upon enforcement of multi-factor authentication, "MyAccessToken-1" would not be accepted.

 ```json
 {